go-env/research/README.md

 * revision locking:
  - freeze package versions by selected VCS branches, tags and commits
  - change imports in code to consistent versions
- - report about version incompatibilities
+ - detect version incompatibilities
+  - based on VCS tags and commits
+  - based on package exported symbols changes
- - versions based on package content hash
+  - based on package content hash
 * vendoring:
  - maintain per project environments based on GOPATH
  - save package dependencies for a project